-- Harley Quinn Cosplay Costume Outfits Guide - January 2, 2022
+- The Best Velma Cosplay Costume Outfits and Ideas - July 26, 2022

 Video games have tons of beautiful aspects crammed into them.
 A video game can have amazing stories, fantastic world-building, well-written characters, and more.
 Yet one vital thing that is unforgettable about a video game that many would remember and cherish is the character designs.
 Character design is one aspect of art, and it also contributes to making the video game unique.
 The topic itself is a much more complicated subject that would need an in-depth explanation.